Prostitution in South Korea: Korean prostitutes in foreign countries

 The South Korean government has expressed concern over its citizens engaging in prostitution in foreign countries like Australia and the United States.

 Australia

 As of 2011, more than a thousand Korean women were estimated to work as prostitutes in the Australian sex industry.
 Korean government officials, expressing concern that many are victims of sex trafficking, have requested that the Australian authorities step up enforcement efforts.

 United States

 Thousands of South Korean women are trafficked to the United States to work as prostitutes in massage parlors.
 American authorities arrested hundreds of Korean women for prostitution in the five years leading up to 2011, with the 2008 Korea-US Visa Waiver Program leading to an additional increase in the number of Korean prostitutes in America.
-The number of people who operate with trafficking rackets to ship Korean women into the sex trade in America reaches into the thousands.
+The number of people who operate trafficking rackets to ship Korean women into the sex trade in America reaches into the thousands.